-Where development is proposed within these protection zones, it must be clearly demonstrated that there will be no significant adverse effects on residential amenity.
-In this regard it should be born in mind that the other regulatory regimes may not properly protect such amenity.
+- 7.5 Where development is proposed within this protection zone, it must be clearly demonstrated that there will be no significant adverse effects on residential amenity.
+In this regard it should be borne in mind that the other regulatory regimes may not properly protect such amenity.
 A distinction needs to be drawn between the requirements of the planning system to protect amenity and that of the environmental regulatory or permitting regimes.
 The systems and tests are different and DEFRA guidance indicates that potential problems should be addressed at the planning stage because those that arise later may not be fully addressed by the Environment Agency Permitting regime in terms of effect on amenity.
 When determining effect on amenity regard should be had to the sensitivity of the local population.
 In addition, it may be necessary to restrict hours when certain activities are undertaken to ensure residential amenity is protected.
-These considerations affect not only general amenity, but also human health, the natural environment and the potential sensitivity of the area (NPPF paragraph 120).

-It must be recognised that manure from intensive livestock units is a commercial waste product and regard should be had to its disposal in accordance with saved waste policies S10, W1, W3 and W3 from Herefordshire Unitary Development Plan which supports the provisions to protect amenity from odour and commercial manure waste and also Herefordshire Local Plan Core Strategy policy SD1.
-It may be necessary to consult other local planning authorities through the UDP policies under the 'Duty to Co-operate' should development proposals within Almeley Parish lead to the transportation and handling of manure waste from intensive livestock units.
-Special regard is given to the need to protect local watercourses, all of which flow into the River Wye, which is a Special Area of Conservation.
-This nationally important river already suffers from high levels of phosphates to the extent that it is in unfavourable condition and a Nutrient Management Plan is being prepared to address this concern.

-This policy will contribute towards measures aimed at ensuring agriculture does not add further to the current phosphate and other nutrient loads.
+These considerations affect not only general amenity, but also human health, the natural environment and the potential sensitivity of the area (NPPF paragraph 120). - 7.6 Special regard is given to the need to protect local watercourses, all of which flow into the River Wye, which is a Special Area of Conservation.
+This nationally important river already suffers from high levels of phosphates to the extent that it is in an unfavourable condition and a Nutrient Management Plan is being prepared to address this concern. - 7.7 This policy will contribute towards measures aimed at ensuring agriculture does not add further to the current phosphate and other nutrient loads.
 Amenity may also be affected by noise, for example from extractor fans, lighting and traffic (as opposed to the ability of the network to accommodate vehicles).
+In addition, it is important that any proposals do not harm the parish's heritage assets or its community facilities and services in accordance with other policies in this NDP.